AdobeDocs/commerce-operations.en/help/release/latest.md

 [!BADGE Available now]{type=Informative tooltip="Available now"}

-With our latest release we continue to lead the way in simplifying composable development for ecommerce businesses.
+With the latest release, Adobe continues to lead the way in simplifying composable development for ecommerce businesses.
 [Webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/release-notes/) can now be configured through the Admin UI making it even simpler to extend native commerce processes like checkout, add to cart, and more.
 Webhooks can also now be triggered conditionally.
 For example, you can trigger a shipping calculation webhook for the checkout process only for specific ZIP codes.

 Also, developers now have more [granular control](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/release-notes/) to extend the Admin UI including adding additional columns, buttons, and mass actions to existing Admin panels.